Stanford GSB Essay Questions & Tips

 - Think about times you’ve created a positive impact, whether in professional, extracurricular, academic, or other settings.
 What was your impact?
 What made it significant to you or to others?
 You are welcome to share up to three examples (up to 1,200 characters, or approximately 200 words, for each example).

-While many business schools aspire to educate leaders that will make a difference in the world, there is a reason that ‘change lives’ comes first in this motto.
+Many business schools aim to educate leaders who make a difference.
+However, Stanford places special emphasis on changing lives first.
 The GSB embraces a strong belief that change originates from people.
 People with different perspectives interacting, challenging each other, and ultimately joining forces to push the limits of what seems possible.
 No man or woman can create change in a vacuum.

 In practice, we find that successful applicants personify this mission statement by displaying the following characteristics: